van001/contract_1st_development/README.md

 - Micro service development pattern.
 Each service will have it's own API (yaml) file.
 Deployment may still be uniform (all API together).
 - CI/ CD (continious integration and deployment).
 Trunk is always deployed automatically (once the test passes).
 - TDD (Test driven development).
 Every piece of code comes with a test.
-- UI will be a mix of SFA (single page app) and static (better SEO).
-ALways deployed serveless (via CDN).
+- UI will be a mix of SPA (Single Page App) and static (better SEO).
+Always deployed serveless (via CDN).
+- NOSQL (dynamo DB) for storage.
+Single table design.